Annie Denton Cridge: Literary precepts

 The works of Annie Denton Cridge can be critically categorized with feminist writing both before and after her time.
 Cridge shares similarities with Christine de Pizan, a medieval creative writer who wrote a Utopian story, The Book of the City of Ladies.
 She wrote as a creative writer as critic, utilized satire, and interlaced religious belief into her work.
 Both Pizan and Cridge joined a male-dominated literary community and contributed to female Utopian literature.
 Lee Cullen Khanna, a feminist utopia critic, wrote that "utopias can be spiritual or religious in their effect" as they symbolize a changed society.
 Utopias by women "frequently mirror what women lacked and what women wanted at the time when the books were published".
 In their utopian societies, women writers typically focus on family, sexuality, and marriage and other intangible features of human existence.

 However, Cridge was writing in the "feminine" phase between 1790 and 1880.
 Characteristically of feminist writers of the era, she denied her place as an "angel of the house," and joined Ann Radcliffe, Mary Shelley, and Jane Austen as writers of the novel.
 However, her writing was transitional, bridging the feminist and female phases.
 She was a less-progressive precursor to Mina Loy's Feminist Manifesto during the feminist era between 1880 and 1930.
 Their primary connection was a focus on marriage reform.
 Loy writes, "The value of man is assessed entirely according to his use or interest to the community, the value of woman depends entirely on chance, her success or in success in maneuvering a man into taking the life-long responsibility of her."
 Similarly, Cridge writes about degraded women whose only "business is to get married," and in her satiric Men's Rights, in which Victorian roles of men and women are reversed, a father tells his son that all he has to do is "learn to be a good housekeeper; for you will be married one day and have to attend to your children."
 Cridge asks herself "why are they in this pitiable condition?" presenting her stance on marriage through fiction rather than pure criticism.

 Furthermore, Cridge was a precursor to Virginia Woolf of the female phase, from 1930 to today, as Woolf believed that masculine and feminine writing is inherently different.
-Cridge wrote "feminine" fiction rather than "masculine" journalism, and explored domestic, marriage, and single life for women in comparison to men -- all focuses of Woolf's criticism.
+Cridge wrote "feminine" fiction rather than "masculine" journalism, and explored domestic, marriage, and single life for women in comparison to men -- all focuses of Woolf's interest.
 Also, Cridge and Woolf both wrote as creative-writers-as-critics and used the stream-of-consciousness technique.